 Coach & Players

-Meet the 2025 Lady Sharks!
+Meet the 2026 Sharks!

 Head Coach: Paige Hulin

 Coach Paige Hulin grew up in Mandeville, Louisiana, and graduated from Lakeshore High School.
 She continued her softball career at Copiah–Lincoln Community College and later at Mississippi College.
-Now in her second year as head coach of the Southside High School softball team, Coach Hulin is dedicated to building a strong, competitive program.
-Her ultimate goal is to lead the Lady Sharks to a state championship.
+Now in her third year as head coach of the Southside High School softball team, Coach Hulin is dedicated to building a strong, competitive program.
+Her ultimate goal is to lead the Sharks to a state championship.

 Addison Sonnier